Whether you’re installing a new air conditioner or looking to maximize your current one, having it level is important.

 - Make your air conditioner sink even more.

-Leveling an air conditioner pad takes expertise.
-It’s usually not a job you’ll want to tackle on your own, because your air conditioner might need to be temporarily disconnected.
-This requires the assistance of a certified HVAC tech.
+Leveling an air conditioner pad requires experience.
+It’s usually not a job you’ll want to try by yourself, since your air conditioner might need to be temporarily disconnected.
+This requires the help of a certified HVAC technician.

-If you’re worried your air conditioner is sinking and causing problems, give Phelps Heating & Cooling a call at 270-358-3167.
+If you’re worried your air conditioner is sinking and causing problems, give Phelps Heating & Cooling, Inc. a call at 270-358-3167.
 We’ll inspect your air conditioner for any damage and then determine the best way to level it.